jdmonin/JSettlers2/README.txt

 tags match the port of your JSettlers server.

 Next copy the client files to the server.
 Copy JSettlers.jar to
 ${docroot}.
-This will allow users with Java version 1.2 or later installed to use the browser plug-in.
-Using the .jar like allows for faster downloads, and startup times, but does not allow browsers with Java version 1.1 to start the client.
+This will allow users to use the web browser plug-in.

-To allow browsers with old versions of Java (1.1) to use the applet, unpack JSettlers.jar and copy (recursively) the extracted "soc" and "resources" directories to ${docroot}.
-To unpack, use:

-    $ jar -xf JSettlers.jar

-You may also copy the "doc/users" directory (recursively) to the same directory as the sample .html pages to provide user documentation.
+You may also copy the "doc/users" directory (recursively) to the same directory as the sample .html pages to provide user documentation:
+    $ jar -xf JSettlers.jar doc/users

 Your web server directory structure should now contain:
   ${docroot}/index.html
   ${docroot}/*.html
   ${docroot}/JSettlers.jar
-  ${docroot}/resources/...
-  ${docroot}/soc/...
   ${docroot}/users/...

 Users should now be able to visit your web site to run the client